React may Rerender before Async Callback Resolves

 It outputs log-0 => rerender => log-1.

-I have no idea what is the root cause for this phenomenon, but it has something to do that updateState function is async function but the statements it executes when cache hits occur are actually sync.
+I have no idea what is the root cause for this phenomenon, but it has something to do that updateState function is async function but the statements it executes when cache hits occur are actually synchronous.

 // If cache hits...